Table of Contents

 The main function of enamel is to protect teeth against wear from chewing and against acids which could dissolve the dentin.
 The dental cement is connected to the periodontal ligament and covers the dentin at the roots.

 The dentin encompasses a defined range of each tooth.
 The pulp cavity is the part of the enlarged space inside the crown, which is filled with dental pulp.
 The dental pulp contains blood vessels, nerves, and lymph vessels.

 The root canals are small expansions of the pulp cavity that traverse the root of a tooth and hold a hole at its bottom—the apical foramen—where nerves, blood, and lymph vessels are attached.

-Over the course of their lives, humans have two dentitions, the primary dentition and the permanent dentition.
-The first milk teeth (dentes decidui) bursts through after 6 month.
+Over the course of their lives, humans have two dentitions, the primary dentition, and the permanent dentition.
+The first milk teeth (dentes decidui) bursts through after 6 months.
 Each month of a baby’s life, one or two more teeth appear until all 20 teeth are in place.
 Generally, all milk teeth shed between the age of 6 and 12 after which they are then replaced by the permanent dentition.

 The permanent dentition (dentes permanentes) consist of 32 teeth, 16 in the upper jaw and 16 in the lower jaw respectively.
 Each half of the jaw contains 3 molars, 2 bicuspids, 1 canine, and 2 incisors.

 The first molars (16, 26, 36, 46) burst through at the age of six years, the second molars at the age of twelve, and the so-called wisdom teeth (third molars) after the age of 17.
 Their function is to crunch and grind up food.